 For $99 a year, you get access to thousands of shows and movies, with a selection comparable to Netflix but different; as well as free 2-day shipping, a music streaming service similar to Songza and Spotify, and early access to online shopping deals.
 That’s a heck of a bargain, all things considered.

-While Amazon Prime isn’t your one stop Cable TV Alternative, it’s tremendously useful at filling in the content gaps left by Hulu and Netflix.
+While Amazon Prime isn’t your one-stop Cable TV Alternative, it’s tremendously useful for filling in the content gaps left by Hulu and Netflix.

 Not only do you get access to shows not available on Hulu and Netflix, but you can also purchase current seasons of your favorite television show.
 Seasons and episode downloads are surprisingly cheap, so even if you don’t get Prime, it’s worth a look.

 HBO Go is the fantastic stream app released by the premium cable channel HBO.
 With HBO Go, you get access to every HBO show ever as well as all the movies currently in rotation on HBO.